 “…a decidedly queer approach can question the very logics of visibility with which algorithmic systems and AI are trained.” — Klipphahn-Karge et al.

 My name is Jacob Hobbs!
 I’m currently working as a Software Engineer for CoStar Group in Arlington, VA just outside of Washington, DC.
 I graduated with High Distinction from the University of Virginia in 2025 (read my thesis on Theories of ‘Sexuality’ in NLP Bias Research).
-Outside of work, I’m currently working on a couple independent and group research projects related to queerness and bias evaluations in NLP!
+Outside of work, I’m a visiting researcher at Carnegie Mellon University and work heavily with Queer in AI.
+I’m currently working on a couple independent and group research projects related to queerness and bias evaluations in NLP!

 Research Interests

-My current research interests can be categorized into broad fields of Natural Language Processing and the societal implications of artificial intelligence systems with a specific focus on how queer (LGBTQIA+) identities impact/are impacted by these systems.
-My research goal is to examine & develop new methods of measuring anti-queer biases in LLMs while using queer praxis (actionable queer theory) to implement a more fair and equitable AI future.
+My current research interests can be categorized into broad fields of Natural Language Processing and the societal implications of artificial intelligence systems with a specific focus on how LGBTQIA+ identities impact/are impacted by these systems.
+My research goal is to develop new methods of measuring & mitigating biases in LLMs while using social science & participatory methods to inform a more fair and equitable AI future.

 Publications